clojurists-together/clojuriststogether.org/content/news/2024/2024 Q2 Funding Announcement.md

 ---

 ## Lost in Lambduhhs Podcast: L. Jordan Miller
 This proposal sets forth a strategic plan to rejuvenate the "Lost In Lambduhhs Podcast," an interview-style technology show for engineers and people working in tech.
-Through free form conversational style questions the audience gets the oppertunity to "meet the person behind the github".
+Through free-form conversational style questions the audience gets the opportunity to "meet the person behind the github".

 The goal of each episode is to illuminate the personal narratives and insights of tech luminaries, giving them a platform to share their perspectives while promoting their library or tool.
 Following a hiatus necessitated by the extensive demands of editing and production, the ambition is to leverage the learnings from the initial seasons, alongside the latest advancements in SaaS platforms and generative AI tools.